-Some of the common disease caused by Bacillus bacteria are:
+Some of the common diseases caused by Bacillus bacteria are:

 Infections caused by Bacillus subtilis are endocarditis, pneumonia, and septicemia.
 This problem mainly occurs in patients who have an immune disorder.

-Bacillus anthracis, as it causes skin, lungs, and bowel infection and these diseases are deadly to the human body.
+Bacillus anthracis, as it causes skin, lungs, and bowel infections and these diseases are deadly to the human body.

 Bacillus cereus causes food spoilage which can cause food poisoning.

-They have capability of serving at high temperatures i.e. at 4200 C.
+They have the capability of serving at high temperatures i.e. at 4200 C.